felimart2003/felimart2003/README.md

 </p>

 <p align="center">
-I have a passion for coding! <br> I've taken the initiative to learn <br>much of my coding by myself while also completing courses in programming at university.
+I have a passion for coding! <br> I've taken the initiative to learn much of my coding by myself while also completing courses in <br>programming at university.
 <ul>
 <li>🌍  I live in Canada </li>
 <li>🖥️  See my portfolio at <a href="http://fmartin.netlify.app/#">fmartin.netlify.app</a> </li>